by Clay Mills

 What about copyrighting your songs as a group or collection?

 Some people who wait until they have a small group of songs to copyright them as a collection, rather than pay to file each song individually.
 This does save them quite a bit of money!
 But, it has a few disadvantages.
 Therefore, it’s best to do your research before applying this method.
 The major downside is the law allows only one statutory damages award per registration, regardless of how many infringements have occurred.
 So, if you register a group of 12 songs on an album, you can only sue for damages for ONE of the songs.
 Even if the entire album was stolen by another artist.
 If you register all the songs separately, you can file 12 different cases and collect damages for all 12 songs.

 As a long-time professional songwriter, I can tell you that it is very RARE for someone to steal a song.

 Most artists and writers want the world to hear their own ideas.
 But, occasionally someone does stoop low and borrows melody and/or lyrics from someone else’s song.
 To fully protect yourself, you’ll need more than a poor man’s version of copyright.
 Get the real-deal.
-Also, if you are co-writing songs you can find specific info dealing with collaborators and copyright splits in book “The Songwriter’s Guide To Mastering Co-writing.“
+Also, if you are co-writing songs you can find specific info about collaborators and copyright splits in the book “The Songwriter’s Guide To Mastering Co-writing.“

 * Remember, always consult a music attorney with any legal questions you have regarding your songs.